Exponential decay of random correlations for random Anosov systems mixing on fibers: Proof of Main Result

 \section{Proof of Main Result}

 In this section, we prove Theorem \ref{random exponential decay}.
-The proof is based on the study of the fiber transfer operator $L_{\omega}$, which is defined by for any measurable observables $\varphi:M\rightarrow \mathbb{R}$.
+The proof is based on the study of the fiber transfer operator $L_{\omega}$, which is defined by for any bounded and measurable observable $\varphi:M\rightarrow \mathbb{R}$.
 We denote

 We first construct the suitable convex cone of observables $C_\omega$ on each fiber in Subsection \ref{subsection 4.1}.
-Then in Subsection \ref{subsection 4.2}, we prove that the transfer operator $L_\omega$ maps $C_\omega$ into $C_{\theta\omega}$ and the image of $L^N_\omega$ has finite diameter with respect to the Hilbert projective metric on the cone $C_{\theta^N\omega}$ uniformly for all $\omega\in\Omega$, where $N$ comes from the mixing on fibers property.
-Birkhoff's inequality implies the contraction of $L^N_\omega$ for all $\omega\in\Omega$.
-In Subsection \ref{subsection 4.3}, we find the relationship between the unique random SRB measure and operator $L_{\theta^{-n}\omega}^n$.
+Then in Subsection \ref{subsection 4.2}, we prove that the transfer operator $L_\omega$ maps $C_\omega$ into $C_{\theta\omega}$.
+Moreover, $L^N_\omega C_\omega$ has finite diameter with respect to the projective metric on the cone $C_{\theta^N\omega}$, and this diameter is independent of $\omega$, where $N$ comes from the topological mixing on fibers property.
+Birkhoff's inequality implies the contraction of $L^N_\omega:C_\omega\to C_{\theta^N\omega}$ for all $\omega\in\Omega$.
+In Subsection \ref{subsection 4.3}, we explore the relationship between the unique random SRB measure and the operator $L_{\theta^{-n}\omega}^n$.
 We show the exponential decay of past and future correlations in Subsection \ref{subsection 4.4} and Subsection \ref{subsection 4.5} respectively by using the contraction of $L^n_{\theta^{-n}\omega}$ and $L_\omega^n$ for $n\geq N$.

-Before starting the proof, we recall some constants that will be used later on.
-Let $K_1$ be the constant in Lemma \ref{Lip jac Es} such that
+Before starting the proof, we recall some constants that will be needed later on.
+Let $K_1$ be the constant in Lemma \ref{Lip jac Es} such that for any $\omega\in\Omega$, $z\in M$ ,